pwin/owlready2/README.rst

 * Bugfixes:
   - Fix search() for '*' value on properties with inverse
   - Fix doc for Creating classes dynamically
+  - Rename module 'property' as 'prop', to avoid name clash with Python's 'property()' type.

 Links
 -----